Information for IFAs

 - We can only provide retirement quotes once members have reached age 55.

-Any element of the members deferred pension paid earlier than NRA will be actuarially reduced (or actuarially increased if paid after NRA).
-The NAPS Scheme factors as at 1 July 2017 are below.
-These factors are regularly reviewed and may therefore change at any time.
-Unisex commutation factors were adopted from 1 October 2019.
+Any element of the member's deferred pension paid earlier than NRA will be actuarially reduced or actuarially increased if paid after NRA.
+The current NAPS factors are below.
+These factors are regularly reviewed and may change at any time.

 (E) = Early retirement reduction